DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     echo -e "\n$(mytime) Backing up /root/ and /etc/"

+    # Debian/Ubuntu and -derivatives specific:
+    # create a list of currently installed packages that
+    # contains the versions etc
+    dpkg -l > /root/backup/inst_packages.txt
+    # create a second list of installed packages in a format suitable
+    # for dpkg --set-selections (helpful when reinstalling a system:
+    #  dpkg --set-selections < dpkg_selections.txt
+    #  apt-get dselect-upgrade
+    dpkg --get-selections > /root/backup/dpkg_selections.txt

     # backup all of /etc/, it's just a few MB and may come in handy
     # (also all of /root/, except for the cache folder which is
     #  actively used by restic when it's backing up)